coala/coala/docs/index.md

 See [Writing Bears](Users/Writing_Bears.md) for more information on this.

+Also, coala provides an external API using the dbus message protocol.
+This allows other applications to easily use the code analysis functionalities coala provides in their applications.

+See [External APIs](Users/External_APIs.md) for more information.

 # Status of the Project

 We are currently working hard to make this project reality. coala is currently